Recreating Dune II for the Amiga

 Bob kindly shared some more screenshots from the development build of the game with us.
 Here they are:

 While Spillhistorie.no is a Norwegian site, we do have some content in English.
-Mainly interviews with various people from the games industry.
+This includes interviews with various people from the games industry.
+You can support Joachim’s work on the site here: